Personal Loan Options

 Qualifying for a Loan

-Since most personal loans lack collateral, lenders will scrutinize your credit history, your income and your debt level before approving financing.
+Since most personal loans lack collateral, lenders will scrutinize your credit history, your income, and your debt level before approving financing.
 Your credit history, and your credit rating, will help determine how much interest you’ll pay.
 The lower your credit score, the higher the interest rate and the less you’ll be able to borrow.

-Since there are many varieties of personal loans, there’s no single formula for qualifying to borrow.
-Payday lenders, for instance, will often loan money in anticipation of a paycheck or a tax refund.
-Payday lenders often require a credit check, but might charge interest rates of 400% or more.
+Payday lenders often require a credit check but might charge interest rates of 400% or more.
 The high interest can prove disastrous for borrowers, so be wary of such lenders and always consider the terms of the loan.
 Too many borrowers fail to understand how interest accrues and come to regret their decision.

 Some lenders will transact with people with low credit scores but will charge relatively high interest rates – often as much as 36%.